 - Life skills.
 The therapist will teach the family a new way of life.
 Addiction has changed every aspect of the family, and a new healthy lifestyle has to be reestablished.
 Sometimes new roles have to be established.
 The family will also learn communication and behavior skills to grow a healthy household.

 - Behavior changes.
 Contingency management is a therapy approach to changing behavior related to drug use.
 A therapist may use this type of treatment to resolve underlying issues and heal broken relationships.

 - Goal setting.
 In the first few meetings, the therapist will ask each member of the family to write down their role in the family.
 Then to write down goals related to their role.
 These goals help re-establish a healthy family and create an environment that supports a sober living.

 After successfully completing addiction treatment, it is important for a recovering addict to stay in therapy.
 This goes for the families of recovering addicts as well.
 It is important to make sure that each family member continues to feel safe and well cared for in their home.
 Holding family members accountable by continuing therapy will ensure that the family is still on a healthy path.

 At Ken Seeley, we are dedicated to healing the whole person, and that means healing the family.
 Our founder, Ken Seeley, is a Certified Intervention Professional, Board Registered Interventionist Level II, Registered Addiction Specialist, and Certified Addiction Treatment Counselor.
 Ken Seeley found sobriety in 1989 and has dedicated his life to helping others find s life of sobriety.

 Learn how the family therapy program at Ken Seeley Rehab can bring your family back together.
 Our team of professionals is waiting to help you and your family start the road to recovery.
-Contact us today.
+Contact us online or call today.